Vitamin A deficiency: Infection

 Along with poor diet, infection and disease are common in many developing communities.
 Infection depletes vitamin A reserves which in turn make the affected individual more susceptible to further infection.
 Increased incidence of xerophthalmia has been observed after an outbreak of measles, with mortality correlated with severity of eye disease.
 In longitudinal studies of preschool children, susceptibility to disease increased substantially when severe VAD was present.
+While VAD can make measles worse, Vitamin A supplements do not prevent measles, high doses may be dangerous, and vaccines remain the most effective was to prevent the disease.

 The reason for the increased infection rate in vitamin A deficient individuals is that killer T-cells require the retinol metabolite retinoic acid to proliferate correctly.
 Retinoic acid is a ligand for nuclear retinoic acid receptors that bind the promoter regions of specific genes, thus activating transcription and stimulating T cell replication.
 Vitamin A deficiency will often entail deficient retinol intake, resulting in a reduced number of T-cells and lymphocytes, leading to an inadequate immune response and consequently a greater susceptibility to infections.
 In the presence of dietary deficiency of vitamin A, VAD and infections reciprocally aggravate each other.

 Causes

 In addition to dietary problems, other causes of VAD are known.
-Iron deficiency can affect vitamin A uptake; other causes include fibrosis, pancreatic insufficiency, inflammatory bowel disease, and small-bowel bypass surgery.
-Protein energy malnutrition is often seen in VAD; suppressed synthesis of retinol binding protein (RBP) due to protein deficiency leads to reduced retinol uptake.
-Excess alcohol consumption can deplete vitamin A, and a stressed liver may be more susceptible to vitamin A toxicity.
-People who consume large amounts of alcohol should seek medical advice before taking vitamin A supplements.
-In general, people should also seek medical advice before taking vitamin A supplements if they have any condition associated with fat malabsorption such as pancreatitis, cystic fibrosis, tropical sprue, and biliary obstruction.
-Other causes of vitamin A deficiency are inadequate intake, fat malabsorption, or liver disorders.
-Deficiency impairs immunity and hematopoiesis and causes rashes and typical ocular effects (e.g., xerophthalmia, night blindness).
+Iron deficiency can affect vitamin A uptake.
+Other causes include conditions that affect intestinal absorption of vitamin A, including fibrosis, pancreatic insufficiency (including alcoholic pancreatitis), inflammatory bowel disease, and small-bowel bypass surgery.
+These patients represent a majority of cases of vitamin A deficiency in economically developed nations, but not in developing nations.
+Protein energy malnutrition is often seen in VAD.
+This is because suppressed synthesis of retinol binding protein (RBP) due to protein deficiency leads to reduced retinol uptake.

+In addition to its effects on the pancreas which can cause malabsorption, alcohol can cause a form of vitamin A deficiency localized to the human eye.
+Retinol requires retinol dehydrogenase to be converted to retinaldehyde; retinol dehydrogenase is the same enzyme as alcohol dehydrogenase.
+In people with chronic alcohol abuse, alcohol may compete with retinol for this enzyme, depriving the eye of the active form of retinol.

+Certain medications are known to decrease intestinal absorption of vitamin A and may cause or contribute to a deficiency.
+These medications include the antibiotic neomycin, bile acid sequestrants, and mineral oil.